smonux/chgpt-mcp-bridge/README.md

 For enhaced security it allows to keep a list of permitted ip ranges.
 This way only connections that originate from OpenAI are permitted (OpenAI publishes their CIDR ranges in https://openai.com/chatgpt-actions.json).

+And finally, it allows to set a custom uri-path, so it's not easy to discover by bots.

+When the proxy boots it performs an upfront security audit.
+Three safeguards are evaluated and reported with emojis in the logs:

+- ✅/⚠️ OAuth authentication (disabled only when `SKIP_OAUTH` is truthy, e.g. `SKIP_OAUTH=true`)
+- ✅/⚠️ IP allowlist (set via `ALLOWED_RANGES_FILE`)
+- ✅/⚠️ Obfuscated URL path (non-default `OBFUSCATED_PATH` with at least 8 characters)

+If fewer than two protections are active the server refuses to start and raises an error.
+Adjust your configuration until at least two checks pass before retrying.

-This NOT solves the **valid https and Internet reachable** problem, but there are standardized solutions for that.
+There is still the **valid https and Internet reachable** problem, but there are standardized solutions for that.

 ### How to get a valid https endpoint routed to a personal computer behind NAT